- Analytical Chemistry

-Engineering Village is a search interface for 12 engineering databases.
-At the ETH Zurich we have access to four of them.
+Engineering Village is a search interface for twelve engineering databases, four of which we have access at ETH Zurich.
 Ei Compendex is one of the most comprehensive engineering literature database with over 20 million indexed records across 190 engineering disciplines.
 The Engineering Index Backfile provides a comprehensive, historical view of engineering innovations from 1884-1969.
 GEOBASE and GeoRef are databases of geoscience literature including earth sciences, ecology, geology, geography, environmental sciences, oceanography, geomechanics, alternative energy sources, pollution, waste management and nature conservation.

 Access to the EPO database of over 100 million patents.

 Espacenet is a free online service for searching patents and patent applications.
 Espacenet was developed by the European Patent Office (EPO) together with the member states of the European Patent Organisation.

 While Espacenet is particularly valuable for exploring patent families, documents can only be downloaded as scan-pdfs of dubious quality (no full text search).
 For the download of useful full texts, we recommend Google Patents.

 Collection of regulations on the quality of medicines, pharmaceutical excipients and various medical devices.

 To get access to the current 10th edition please contact Maria Pechlaner (ETH members only).

 Since March 1st, 2020 the old 9th edition is no longer available.

 ExPASy is the SIB Bioinformatics Resource Portal which provides access to scientific databases and software tools in different areas of life sciences including proteomics, genomics, phylogeny, systems biology, population genetics, transcriptomics etc.